BloomBooks/bloom-player/README.md

 or run `yarn start` (which will use `index-for-developing.html`).

+Note: you need to have `chrome` on your path.

 See package.json for other scripts.

 ### Testing with a book hosted on the web